Skip to main content

 Process

-In developing this strategy, DFAT is consulting widely to ensure that a range of organisations and people from diverse backgrounds in our region, and in Australia, have an opportunity to contribute.
-This will include consultations with a broad spectrum of stakeholders from countries in our region, internationally and in Australia.
+In developing the strategy, DFAT consulted widely to ensure that a range of organisations and people from diverse backgrounds in our region, and in Australia, have an opportunity to contribute.
+This included consultations with a broad spectrum of stakeholders from countries in our region, internationally and in Australia.

-DFAT will also draw on the views and priorities shared in public submissions provided to inform Australia’s International Development Policy and Southeast Asia Economic Strategy.
+DFAT also drew on the views and priorities shared in public submissions provided to inform Australia’s International Development Policy and Southeast Asia Economic Strategy.

 In addition to this strategy, DFAT is developing a First Nations approach to foreign policy, an International Disability Equity and Rights Strategy, a Humanitarian Strategy and a human rights engagement strategy for LGBTQIA+ equality and inclusion.
 DFAT will work to build clear connections between these new statements of foreign policy and strategy, including in consultations for stakeholders and partners.